 Aberystwyth is one of the regions largest towns that’s a great place to visit for a few days.
 Spend your days enjoying the historic pier, walk the beautiful promenade and head up Constitution Hill on one of the UK’s longest cliff railways.

 For bookworms, head to the National Library of Wales, standing proudly overlooking the town.
 Here they have every single book published in the UK (so imagine millions of books all in one place).
+It’s so lovely and one of the best places in Wales to visit.

 9.)
 Trek around the Brecon Beacons